 Ulesfia will not get rid of lice eggs so you must use a second application of this medicine 7 days after the first use.

-For the most complete treatment of head lice and to prevent reinfection, you must treat your environment at the same time you treat your scalp.
 Wash all clothing, hats, bed clothes, bed linens, and towels in hot water and dry in high heat.
 Dry-clean any non-washable clothing.
 Hair brushes, combs, and hair accessories should be soaked in hot water.
-Check everyone in your household for lice 1 week after finishing treatment.

 What happens if I miss a dose?

 Ask your doctor if you missed your second application.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed this medication.

 What should I avoid while using Ulesfia?